What is an Audiologist?

 Though you may not realize it without experiencing hearing loss yourself, hearing dramatically impacts your overall quality of life.
 Vertigo, a sensation of motion while remaining still, is a balance issue originating in the inner ear.
 This condition is sometimes debilitating to those who suffer from it.
 Hearing things like ringing or buzzing in your head with no external sounds happening is called tinnitus and it is another potentially serious hearing condition that audiologists can help with.
 In some cases, hearing loss, vertigo, tinnitus, and other hearing-related issues may lead to emotional distress, anxiety, and depression.

 Your ears are not an isolated part of your body.
 The health of your ears can impact the health of other parts of your body, and your overall health can also influence your hearing health.
-Individuals with diabetes or cardiovascular diseases may be at an increased risk of hearing loss and should have an audiologist helping them prevent that possibility.
+Individuals with diabetes or cardiovascular diseases may be at an increased risk of hearing loss and should have an audiologist to help them prevent that possibility.
 Audiologists are also important for chemotherapy patients, up to 80% of whom may suffer from hearing loss due to ototoxicity.

 The group of people who most frequently need audiologists are senior citizens.
 It’s crucial to maintain hearing health with an audiologist also improves other areas of life for senior adults.
-For example, audiologists can help the elderly maintain better balance and prevent falls that could damage bones, organs, and harm important bodily functions.
+For example, audiologists can help the elderly maintain better balance and prevent falls that could damage bones, and organs, and harm important bodily functions.

-Improve Your Hearing Health
+Improve Your Hearing Health with Oliveira Audiology & Hearing Center